1913 Epsom Derby

-The 1913 Epsom Derby, sometimes referred to as “The Suffragette Derby”, was a horse race which took place at Epsom Downs on 4 June 1913.
+The 1913 Epsom Derby, sometimes referred to as "The Suffragette Derby", was a horse race which took place at Epsom Downs on 4 June 1913.
 It was the 134th running of the Derby.
 The race was won, controversially, by Aboyeur at record 100–1 odds.
 The winner was ridden by Edwin Piper and trained by Alan Cunliffe.

 The race was overshadowed by the death of suffragette Emily Davison, who was killed when she ran out in front of King George V's horse, Anmer.
-The horse struck Davison as she tried to grab the horse's reins; the injuries she received proved fatal as she died 4 days later.
+The horse struck Davison as she tried to grab the horse's reins; the injuries she received proved fatal as she died four days later.
 Davison was a militant suffragette and a member of the Women's Social and Political Union (WSPU), she campaigned throughout her life for votes for women in the United Kingdom.

-The race was attended by an estimated 500,000 people, including the King and Queen.
+The race was attended by an estimated 500,000 people, including the King and the Queen.

 Race details

 Aboyeur, ridden by Edwin Piper, took an early lead which he maintained into the straight, where he ran about three horse-widths away from the inside rail to his left.
 Several challengers emerged: Craganour challenged the leader on his immediate outside (right), with Nimbus and Great Sport further out, while Shogun, Louvois and Day Comet moved up on the inside.
 The initial interference occurred when Craganour, ridden by Johnny Reiff, hung left, bumping Aboyeur who in turn veered towards the rail, badly hampering Shogun, Louvois and Day Comet.
 Piper, then struck his horse with his whip in his left hand, causing Aboyeur to hang sharply back to the centre of the track, colliding with Craganour and attempting to bite him.
 Throughout the final furlong Reiff, with his whip in his right hand, and Piper, with his whip in his left, continued to drive their horses into each other, leading to repeated bumps as the other horses drew nearer.
 Craganour crossed the line first in a blanket finish, just ahead of Aboyeur, Day Comet, Louvois, Great Sport and Nimbus, with Shogun, Sun Yat and Bachelor's Wedding finishing just behind.

 After a brief pause, the Judge, Mr Robinson announced the result as Craganour first, Aboyeur second, Louvois third, having apparently missed Day Comet on the inside who had been obscured by other runners.
-The result would not have been official however until the Stewards (senior racecourse officials) announced that everything was “All Right”.
+The result would not have been official however until the Stewards (senior racecourse officials) announced that everything was "All Right".
 After a delay, the announcement was made and then immediately withdrawn.
 It was then announced that an official objection had been lodged against the winner, not by a rival jockey, as was customary, but by the Stewards themselves.
-After a lengthy inquiry in which the Judge and the jockeys were interviewed, the Stewards disqualified Craganour on the grounds that he had failed to keep a straight course and had thereby “jostled”, “bumped and bored” and “interfered” with other runners.
+After a lengthy inquiry in which the Judge and the jockeys were interviewed, the Stewards disqualified Craganour on the grounds that he had failed to keep a straight course and had thereby "jostled", "bumped and bored" and "interfered" with other runners.
 The race was awarded to Aboyeur, with Louvois second and Great Sport third.